soonkuk/mitumjs/README.md

 ## Abstraction

-- <mitum.js> is the framework of the mitum blockchain written in the typescript language.
+- __mitum.js__ is the framework of the mitum blockchain written in the typescript language.
-- The Mitum blockchain operates on a "multi-sig account" basis.
-However, for user convenience, 'single-sig' is prioritized.
+- The Mitum blockchain operates on a __multi-sig account__ basis.
+However, for user convenience, __single-sig__ is prioritized.
 - Name the method so that it can be called intuitively from the user's perspective.
 - For consistency, method names use camel notation.
 - To eliminate confusion about the singular/plural representation of method names, we unify the singular notation.